astec-adrian/maprow/README.md

 ### Run the application

 - Run `ng serve` to build and run the application.
 - Open your web browser and connect to http://localhost:4200.
+You should see map and two records from database.